-Ardisietum sieboldii and Pisonio-Elaeocarpetum photiniaefoliae (Okutomi et al., 1983).
-Shrubs of Dendrocacalietum crepidifoliae dominated by Dendrocacalia crepidifolia (Asteraceae), the species endemic to the Ogasawara Islands, occur on the steep slopes and wind-beaten terrain in the cloud belts of Hahajima.
+Hahajima Island is noted for natural vegetation consisting mainly of Machilio boninensis-Ardisietum sieboldii and Pisonio-Elaeocarpetum photiniaefoliae communities (Okutomi, et al., 1983).
+Dwarf shrubs of Dendrocacalietum crepidifoliae dominated by Dendrocacalia crepidifolia (Asteraceae), the species endemic to the Ogasawara Islands, occur on the steep slopes and wind-beaten terrain in the cloud belts of Hahajima.

-Smaller islands of this island group are mostly covered by natural vegetation.
-Mukohjima's vegetation is dominated by Livistonia chinensis var. boninensis-Pandanus boninensis association and Wikstroemio-Pouterietum dubiae.
-Imotojima, on the other hand, is almost entirely dominated by Wikstroemio-Pouterietum dubiae, which also covers about half of Meijima.
+Mukohjima is an island with much natural vegetation, most notably Livistonia chinensis var. boninensis-Pandanus boninensis ass. and Wikstroemio-Pouterietum dubiae communities.
+Imotojima, on the other hand, is almost entirely dominated by a natural Wikstroemio-Pouterietum dubiae vegetation community.
+Natural vegetation of Wikstroemio-Pouterietum dubiae also covers about half of Meijima.

-Even though Chichijima and Hahajima are separated only by about 40 km, they have their own endemic species growing on them.
+Even though Chichijima and Hahajima are only separated by about 40 km, they have their own endemic species growing on them.
 The presence of different florae distinctive to different islands is one characteristic of this area.
 A comparison of the endemic species of both island groups reveals that Chichijima Island Group has 19 species mainly adapting to dry conditions, while Hahajima Island Group has 15 species that grow in relatively damp forests, including fern species.
-These two island groups share 32 plant species in common, which is a fairly large number, but there are also many species endemic to each island (Toyoda, 2003; Nature Conservation Bureau, MOE, 2004).
-This suggests that evolution has progressed to the species level on each island.
+These two island groups share 32 plant species in common, which is a fairly large number, but there are also many species endemic to each island (Toyoda, 2003; Nature Conservation Bureau, MOE, 2004), which suggests that evolution has progressed to the species level on each island.